 Google Maps allows you to save offline maps so if you don’t have a data plan when visiting New York, you can save an offline map and still access it with GPS when out and about.
 Here’s how to get the map offline.

-Google Maps is the best New York subway app, but sometimes, I don’t find its construction / delay notices to be that reliable.
-Of course, the MTA puts notices around subway stations but to really plan ahead of time and avoid interruptions in the subway, I like to pull up the MTA Weekender, the official MTA transit app.
+Google Maps has the best New York subway map, but sometimes, I don’t find its construction / delay notices to be that reliable.
+Of course, the MTA puts notices around subway stations but to really plan ahead of time and avoid interruptions in the subway, I like to pull up the MTA Live Subway Map

 This MTA transit app tells you either by line or stop exactly where there’ll be construction and combined with Google Maps, you’ll be able to get around it with no problem.

 Nonetheless, Google Maps is always improving and there are signs everywhere in the subway stations about construction, so you don’t necessarily need this app.
 It’s just nice to have!

 Before Uber, I had to get a cab by figuring out which side of the street I needed to be on before waving my arm around frantically and yelling at a taxi to come if there was one at all.